nikhilesh2/Restaurant-API/README.md

 ## Future Work
-> Due to time constraints there were a few things I didn't get to implement.
-Here are
+> Due to time constraints there were a few things I didn't get to implement that I have outlined below.
 1. Add reviews endpoint to restaurants and menu-items
 2. Add more exhaustive testing to all of the endpoints
 3. More extensive verifiers
+4. Optimize database using best dynamoDB practices